-Corporate real estate primarily includes the income from property rentals and gains from the sale of real estate properties.
-In 2016, 2015 and 2014, income from operations in Corporate real estate included gains of \$33 million, \$26 million and \$17 million, respectively, from the sales of real estate property in various countries.
+Corporate real estate primarily includes income from property rentals and gains from the sale of real estate properties.
+In 2017, 2016 and 2015, income from operations in Corporate real estate included gains from the sale of real estate properties of \$28 million, \$33 million and \$26 million, respectively.